haroutboujakjian/Vuesalize/documentation_src/README.md

 common for users to want to define a slightly more custom tooltip that might better fit their needs.
 This can be done with [Slots](https://vuejs.org/v2/guide/components-slots.html) and [Scoped Slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots).
 Each chart that has a default tooltip will also have a slot that passes up data about the part of the chart that is hovered on.

+#### Example
 Here is an example that defines a custom tooltip for the same stacked bar chart using the x_label, y_label, x_value, and y_value of the bar that is hovered over, which are [destructured](https://vuejs.org/v2/guide/components-slots.html#Destructuring-Slot-Props) from the `bar` slot

 <div style="display: flex; justify-content: center">